merodiro/Friendships/Events.md

 ## How to use events

-for simplicity I will use events subscriber
+for simplicity we will use events subscriber in this example

 add the following in `EventServiceProvider.php`